 When did you decide to become an artist?

 Since I was little, it was enough just to have something to draw in my hand to entertain myself.
-Then when I was six years old, my parents took me to private classes with the Argentine painter Jorge González Perrín, who taught me until I was 12 years old.
-At the same time, I went to an artistic college and I always loved to paint.
-At 18 I created my personal brand Anne Arte with which I work today and continue to project.
+Then when I was six years old, my parents took me to private classes with the Argentine painter Jorge González Perrín, who gave me classes until I was 12 years old.
+At the same time I went to an artistic school and I always loved painting.
+At the age of 18 I created my personal brand Anne Arte with which I work today and continue to project.

 The simple brushstroke is sometimes the one that expresses the most.

 Weaknesses: very critical of myself.
 Strengths: even so, I am very confident.